paulipa/sico-wiki/rules-and-requirements.md

 - Actively be visible on comms and help out other community members

 ### Recruitment week
-In the end of each quartar a recruitmen week is hosted inside the community.
+In the end of each quarter a recruitment week is hosted inside the community.
 During this week each corporation win enchant their interactions towards the community and boost their advertising towards the entry corporations.

 During this week each corporation is required to publish a blog post about the past activities within their corporation to share with other community members to give them an idea about the recent activities.
 Only general information is required that the corporation sees to be fit for publice eyes.

-The week ends in a recruitment weekend where each corporation will have their representives on voice comms to answere questions for new players that are seeking to join them.
+The weekends in a recruitment weekend where each corporation will have their representatives on voice comms to answer questions for new players that are seeking to join them.

 ## Base services
 We offer a set of base services for our partner corporations to use.
 They may decide themselves if they take advantage of these systems.